 The U.S. Department of Labor (DOL) has announced a new "salary level" to the so-called white collar overtime exemptions under the Fair Labor Standards Act.
 In short, the new rules take effect December 1, 2016, and will more than double the salary level for those employees classified as exempt from overtime pay from the current level of $23,660 to the new level of $47,476, or $913 per week.
 The highly compensated executive salary level has been raised to $134,000.
 The new rule is expected to impact millions of employees and is expected to be especially hard on small businesses, nonprofits, many retailers, and employers in some regions of the country.

-To continue reading the content in this article on the firm's click here to view the post.
+To continue reading the content in this article on the firm's Labor Talk blog, please click here to view the post.

 Bass, Berry & Sims' Labor Talk blog features news, commentary and insights on the complicated and constantly changing labor and employment laws affecting employers.